 It is important to monitor your child for up to 3 days following a near drowning incident and seek immediate medical care if any of the following warning signs appear:

 Though symptoms of post-immersion syndrome typically go away on their own with time, it is important to get your child checked by a doctor.
 Any problems that develop are usually treatable if your child receives prompt medical care within 24 hours.

-In the rare case that your child's symptoms do not go away, or if they worsen, take your child to the Accident and Emergency (A&E) department for emergency medical care.
+In the rare case that your child's symptoms do not go away, or if they worsen, take your child to the Urgent Care Centre for emergency medical care.
 Once there, a doctor will order a chest x-ray and IV and your child will be admitted for observation.
 In severe cases, your child may need to use a breathing tube to assist in getting oxygen into the lungs.

 Begin by performing CPR on your child (if you're trained), while getting someone else to call for an emergency ambulance.
 Once your child is in appropriate medical care, doctors will administer oxygen into your child's lungs and use diuretics to remove fluid from the lungs.